open-simh/.github/docs/simdocs/simh_doc.md

 without an explicit RESET preceding it, a warning is printed on the simulation console:

-Resetting all devices\...
+Resetting all devices...
 This may not have been your intention.

 The GO and CONTINUE commands do not reset devices.

-\...before execution is resumed.
-The warning may be suppressed by adding the --Q switch to the RUN command.
+...before execution is resumed.
+The warning may be suppressed by adding the –Q switch to the RUN command.

 ### Controlling the Simulation Rate

 By default, the simulator runs as fast as possible (although at lower than normal priority) and will consume all available processing resources on the host system.
-This will raise power consumption (and the operating temperature) of many PC's and drain the battery of a laptop.
+This will raise power consumption (and the operating temperature) of many PC’s and drain the battery of a laptop.

 The SET THROTTLE command allows the user to reduce the effective execution rate to a specified number of instructions per second, or to a